From Green to Clean

 - Make sure pool has plenty of Circulation

 - Add Algaecide, phosphate remover, clarifier (optional and can help, be careful-many algaecides eat away at your chlorine)

 - Run filter 24 hours

-Algae can easily get in pools but truth be told it can easily be removed as well.
-Its not a matter of if but when is algae going to attack your pool.
-Some summers are worse than others but just be ready and be optimistic because now you know how to take care of it and defend yourself and the pool .
-Remember GrandSlam is always here to help in assist in any pool maintenance needs ( because every good plug needs a plug somewhere) .
+Algae can easily get in pools, but truth be told it can easily be removed as well.
+It’s not a matter of if but when are algae going to attack your pool.
+Some summers are worse than others but just be ready and be optimistic because now you know how to take care of it and defend yourself and the pool.
+Remember GrandSlam is always here to help in assist in any pool maintenance needs, so call us and get on our pool cleaning schedule.